 - Partial protection against personal liability: A corporation or limited liability company (LLC) partially shields individuals (stockholders, directors and officers) from business liabilities such as loans, accounts payable, and legal judgments.
 We use the word “partially” because some courts have decided against completely shielding individual owners from personal liability, depending on their behavior and knowledge of the matter.
 On the other hand, the assets of the corporation or LLC may be protected if an individual is involved in a personal lawsuit or bankruptcy.

-- Conversion: Depending on the rules of the applicable state statutes, one type of a business entity may be converted to another (for example, an LLC to corporation) and may even be converted to another state (i.e. from California to Delaware).
+- Conversion: Depending on the rules of the applicable state statutes, one type of business entity may be converted to another (for example, an LLC to a corporation) and may even be transferred to another state (i.e. from California to Delaware).
 Read a short Lloyd & Mousilli article on conversion if you’re considering starting with an LLC: LLC Now, Corporation Later?

 - Taxation: Corporations are typically taxed at a lower rate than individuals.
 Corporations may also own shares in other corporations and resulting corporate dividends can be partially tax-free.
 If you have any doubts or want to explore tax questions, you should speak with a tax advisor.
 Our firm does not provide tax advice.

 - Duration: Either an LLC or a corporation may continue indefinitely and beyond the lifetime of its owners.